Best Restaurants in Seattle

 MBar

-A rooftop restaurant hiding out at the top of one of Seattle’s business highrises, MBar is a savory demonstration of Seattle’s open and welcoming personality.
+A rooftop restaurant hiding out at the top of one of Seattle’s business high rises might pique your interest.
+MBar is a savory demonstration of Seattle’s open and welcoming personality.
 You’ll quickly notice that there are no walls here.
 Instead, MBar brings South Lake Union and the Space Needle into the dining room with floor to ceiling windows and patio seating.
 And don’t worry about chilly weather — the patio is equipped with outside heating and quilts.

 That delicious aroma?
 A fusion of Lebanese, Greek, Italian, and American flavors.
 Look for the grilled trout served with caramelized onions and seasoned with fenugreek and za’atar.
 Or try the Lebanese-style fried romanesco small plate.

-If you’re looking for the best restaurant in Seattle with a view, complimented by hand-made pasta, MBar deserves your dinner reservation.
+A great choice if you’re looking for the best restaurant in Seattle with a view, complimented by hand-made pasta.

 Sharps Roasthouse

-Operated by the same food geniuses who run Vonn’s 1000 Spirits (featured on our Gourmet Seattle Tour), Sharps Roasthouse serves classic, homestyle American food in a casual, gastro-pub atmosphere.
-And only a seven-minute walk from SeaTac, Sharps is the perfect location for people wanting a Seattle restaurant near the airport.
+Sharps Roasthouse is operated by the same food geniuses who run Vonn’s 1000 Spirits.
+It serves classic, homestyle American food in a gastro-pub atmosphere.
+Sharps is the perfect location for people wanting a Seattle restaurant near the airport.

 Canlis

 Michelin doesn’t cover Seattle, but if it did, Canlis would have two stars.
-Called “Seattle’s fanciest, finest restaurant” by the New York Times and ranked as one of the top 20 restaurants in Seattle, Canlis is where you go to celebrate that new milestone, salve a loss, or to simply treat yourself.
+Canlis is where you go to celebrate that new milestone, salve a loss, or to simply treat yourself.
+It was called “Seattle’s fanciest, finest restaurant” by the New York Times and ranked as one of the top 20 restaurants in Seattle.

-The dining room is defined by its wooden, exotic interiors, formal dress code, and romantic views of Gasworks Park and the Cascades.
-Live piano sets the mood and conversation is hushed, which allows you to focus on the flavors making their way across your plate.
+Wooden, exotic interiors, a formal dress code, and romantic views of Gasworks Park and the Cascades define the dining room.
+A live piano sets the mood, and hushed conversation lets you focus on the flavors unfolding on your plate.

 Canlis offers fixed-price, four-course meals, with four options per course.
-For table-side, salad-tossing action, start off with a fresh Canlis Salad before moving to savory courses, like the dry-aged lamb with cauliflower and sweet potato.
+Start off with a fresh Canlis Salad before moving to savory courses, like the dry-aged lamb with cauliflower and sweet potato.

 For a restaurant experience that rivals Michelin’s best, make a reservation at Canlis.
 Take advantage of the time between now and dinner to muse through their 80-page wine list.